azam4941/Handling-missing-values_walmart_data/README.md

 # handling-missing-values
-missing values handle by fill all missing value by three technique
+missing values handle  fill all missing value by three techniques

 1) simple fillna(0) or any requerie values depend upon the given data